Neptune-class cruiser: Armament

-Comprehensive fire-control equipment was proposed, with two Low-Angle (LA) directors for the 6-inch guns for use against surface targets, together with four barrage directors for the 6-inch guns for barrage fire against aerial targets, with three combined HA/LA directors for the 4.5-inch guns for use against both surface and air targets.
+Comprehensive fire-control equipment was proposed; two Low-Angle (LA) directors for the 6-inch guns for use against surface targets, four barrage directors for the 6-inch guns for barrage fire against aerial targets, and three combined HA/LA directors for the 4.5-inch guns for use against both surface and air targets.
 Each Bofors mount was to be fitted with an integrated fire control radar.
 This gave a capability for up to 17 aerial targets to be engaged simultaneously (four with long-range barrage fire from the 6-inch guns, three by the 4.5-inch guns and ten at short-range by the Bofors guns).

 Armour

 The ships' main vertical belt armour was 4 in thick amidships, which thinned to 1+1/2 in forwards and aft.
 Horizontal armour consisted of a 1 in thick upper deck and a 1-inch thick lower deck, thickening to 1 1/2 inches over the ships' steering gear.
 The main gun turrets had 4-inch-thick faces with 2 in thick armour on the turret roof, sides and rear.
 Longitudinal and transverse armoured bulkheads of up to 4-inch thickness were placed around the ships' machinery compartments and magazines.